Xenthera/LuaZ80/README.md

 or
 mem = Memory(ramSize, portSize)

--- Set the objects memory table to the provided memory table mem:setRam(ram)
+-- Set the internal memory table to the provided memory table mem:setRam(ram)

--- Set the objects ports table to the provided ports table mem:setPorts()
+-- Set the internal ports table to the provided ports table mem:setPorts(ports)

 -- Read the byte value at a given memory address mem:mem_read(address)